sverweij/state-machine-cat/docs/hacking.md

 ### Steps to add it to the website

-The site uses no frameworks - there's just a handlebars template that translates to an index.html and a javascript module that serves as the entry for creating a webpack bundle.
+The site uses no frameworks - there's just a handlebars template that translates to an index.html and a javascript module that serves as the entry for creating a bundle.

 - in the handlebars template (`docs/index.hbs`) add a new list item